revodatanl/assessment-ai-engineer/README.md

 **Deliver a clean repository.** Remove any redundant files, replace the default README with your own, and provide clear instructions for building and running your project.

-We expect you to spend **3–4 hours** on this assessment.
+We expect you to spend **~6 hours** on this assessment.
 Apply your best judgment when prioritizing — a focused, well-documented solution is far more valuable than a sprawling, half-finished one.

+**During the interview, you will be expected to demo your solution live and walk the interviewer through it.** Be prepared to explain your design decisions, show how the application works, and discuss what you would do differently with more time.

 ## Review